grpc/proposal/A77-xds-rate-limiting-rlqs.md

 7. RLQS may send Bucket quota assignments via `RateLimitQuotaResponse` at any time.
 Once received, it must the quota must be applied to a Bucket with matching [bucket_id].

+// TODO(sergiitk): think about it from the perspective what events needs to be handled:
+1. parsing config
+2. getting an update
+can be described with pseudo-code

 ### Temporary environment variable protection